ahmed-musallam/AEM-UP/README.md

 Go to `localhost:4605` to see logs reported by [tailon](https://github.com/gvalkov/tailon)

+> Please note tailon has a bug with regards to showing the full path of the log in the web UI.
+I opened a [PR](https://github.com/gvalkov/tailon/pull/5) to fix it.
+It should still allow you se all the logs with no issues.

-you can also SSH into VM as mentioned above to see logs.
+You can also SSH into VM as mentioned above to see logs.

 | Instance   | Log Location in the VM                          |
 |------------|-------------------------------------------------|